-Lisa Lee is a Program Specialist with Washoe County Human Services Agency and is also in longterm recovery.
-She has worked in many roles, including case management, outreach worker, Certified Peer Recovery Support Specialist, and she is also a supervisor, and a Drug and Alcohol Counselor.
+Lisa Lee is a Program Specialist with Washoe County Human Services Agency and is also in long-term recovery.
+She has worked in many roles, including case management, outreach worker, Certified Peer Recovery Support Specialist, and she is also a supervisor.
+She previously worked is a CADC-I (Certified Alcohol Drug Counselor).
 She is also a doctoral student in public health, doing her dissertation looking at how parental substance use intersects with the child welfare system.
 She has been involved in harm reduction since the mid-1990s, from a risk reduction standpoint including a broader ethos in standing with marginalized populations and empowering those communities.
 She has also engaged in a lot of statewide research with people who use drugs.

 Ms. Marschall reviewed the slide on Subcommittee Scope, based on sections of the legislation from AB374, and Section 10 in particular.